Register as a host

 Local government business licence

 Some local governments require short-term rental hosts to have a business licence.
-If a business licence is required by the local government, a copy of the valid business licence must be uploaded as part of your application.
+If a business licence is required by the local government, a copy of the valid business licence must be uploaded as part of your application or registration renewal.

 After you apply